Wigs and fabric supports are available on the NHS, but you will be charged for them unless you qualify for help with charges.

 - Pension Credit Guarantee Credit

-- Universal Credit and meet the criteria – you can use this NHS website to check your eligibility
+- Universal Credit and meet the criteria (you can use the NHS Business Services Authority website to check if you can get help with health costs)

 You can also get free wigs and fabric support if you're entitled to or named on: